 While you can use the stock immediately, I don’t recommend it unless you can scoop off a lot of the fat.
 There will be a pretty good layer of fat on the stock from all of the beef and marrow so it’s best to let the stock chill overnight in the fridge and then you can just skim off the fat layer and discard it.

 Whatever you do, don’t put this fat down your sink!
 It will immediately clog it up and you’ll have a mess on your hands.

 Once you have the stock cleaned, you can store it in the fridge for a week or so or freeze it for longer storage.

 I like to freeze mine in freezer safe bags, but you can also freeze them in jars or plastic containers.
 If you do jars, remember to leave about an inch of space at the top of the jar as the stock will expand as it freezes and you don’t want exploding jars in your freezer.

-Uses for this stuff is pretty endless.
+Uses for this stuff are pretty endless.
 One of Betsy’s favorite meals is egg noodles cooked in beef stock with some black pepper on top.

-As I mentioned, I would’ve liked the color to be a bit deeper, but I was pretty happy with it for my first attempt at beef stock.
+As I mentioned, I would’ve liked the color of this Roasted Beef Stock to be a bit deeper, but I was pretty happy with it for my first attempt at beef stock.
 If you make it, don’t be afraid to let it simmer for a long time and go heavy on the bones!